 - Investment or deposit in public sector company

-- Deposit with or investment in bonds of a financial corporation / public company (registered in India) engaged in providing long term finance for industrial development in India or having main object of providing long term finance for urban infrastructure/residential house, in India respectively
+- Deposit with or investment in bonds of a financial corporation or public company (registered in India) engaged in providing long term finance for India’s industrial development

 6. Exemption, not to apply in certain cases